-There are over 450 ISR Instructors who have been trained to provide the safest and most effective self-rescue lessons available.
 There have been more than 8 million ISR Self-Rescue® lessons given and over 800 lives have been saved as a result of these lessons.

 Supervision is the key to preventing drowning, but it's impossible to keep both eyes on your child 24 hours a day.
 Accidents happen in even the most attentive situations.
 While supervision, pool fences, and pool alarms are key to keeping your child safe, it is also imperative that they be taught the skills to survive should they get past these safety measures.
 There is no such thing as being too prepared when it comes to your child and water safety.